SimonEnsemble/PoreMatMod.jl/docs/src/manual/find.md

 In this example, the `query` fragment (*p*-phenylene) occurs in 24 different location in the `parent` crystal structure, with 4 symmetry-equivalent isomorphisms at each location, for a total of 96 subgraph isomorphisms.

-The number of locations---the number of unique substructures of the `parent` to which the `query` is isomorphic---is the length of `search.isomorphisms`
+The number of locations---the number of unique substructures of the `parent` to which the `query` is isomorphic---is the length of `search.isomorphisms`.

 ```jldoctest find
 nb_locations(search) # = length(search.isomorphisms)